How to WWOOF in New Zealand

 *DO look for ways to take the initiative and help out, even when you aren’t specifically asked.
 WWOOFers are kind of like roommates— you should help out with the dishes just because.

 *DO play with the kids and enjoy them!
-New Zealand is a super family-focused place, and many families take on WWOOFers because they want their children to be exposed to travellers from all over the world.
+New Zealand is a super family-focused place, and many families take on WWOOFers because they want their children to be exposed to travelers from all over the world.

 *But DON’T (oh God, don’t) flirt with their pre-teen daughters.
 Remember that French chef I mentioned?
 He doesn’t take in WWOOFers anymore, because their daughters grew up beautiful and backpackers started giving them the eye.